Interstate Data Exchange

 The Louisiana Tumor Registry (LTR) is often asked if its data includes cancer cases diagnosed and/or treated at out-of-state facilities.
 The answer is yes.

-The LTR currently has interstate data exchange agreements in place with population-based cancer registries in 43 states and 4 US territories.
-Cancer registries in these states and territories collect Louisiana cancer cases from medical records and transmit this data to the LTR twice a year.
+The LTR currently has interstate data exchange agreements in place, either through the NAACCR Interstate Data Exchange Agreement or individual state-to-state agreements, with 48 population-based cancer registries.
+These registries transmit abstracted data for Louisiana cancer patients to the LTR twice a year.
 If Louisiana cancer cases are not identified from their casefinding efforts, these registries usually notify the LTR accordingly by email.

-The NAACCR Interstate Data Exchange Agreement was signed by LTR in September 2014, which increased its reach dramatically.
-You can find this agreement and a map of the participating states and territories at this link: https://www.naaccr.org/national-interstate-data-exchange-agreement/
+The NAACCR Interstate Data Exchange Agreement and a map of the participating registries can be found at this link: https://www.naaccr.org/national-interstate-data-exchange-agreement/

 Here is an example of how this works: